 Make Your Eco-Garden Gorgeous with these Water-Saving Plants

 You can also pick plants that typically dwell in drier climates, whether they’re natives or are designed to optimise what water they receive.
+If you’re looking to also attract native wildlife to your eco-garden, make sure you read our blog on it here.

 Gold Dust Wattle